-What is Obstructive Uropathy?
+Is Obstructive Uropathy?

 This condition can affect men and women of any age.
-In fact, it can also be a problem for an unborn child during pregnancy.
+It can also

 of Obstructive Uropathy

 - injuries such as a pelvic fracture

-- cancer that spreads to your kidneys,
+- tumor mass that spreads to your kidneys,

-- digestive tract diseases
+- diseases of the digestive tract

 - kidney stones trapped in the ureter

 - blood clots

 properly.
 The use of neurogenic drugs to control an overactive bladder can also

 in men.
 Pregnant women may also experience a reversed urine flow due to the

 of Obstructive Uropathy

 4A change in your urinary habits can indicate a blockage in the